 Tutors sign up for reflection sessions.
 This session will take place during the semester to discuss experiences and to work through any tutoring challenges.
 Part of the hour will be sharing your tutoring experiences and the other part will be on-going training.
 Attendance at reflection sessions is required and tutors are paid at their regular hourly rate.

-Is it mandatory that I attend these training and reflection sessions?
+Is it mandatory that I attend the reflection sessions?

 YES!
 All training and reflection sessions are required.